Science

 5. You're just like your mother

-Even though humans are 99.9% similar in their DNA, they very different when it comes to our gut microbiome.
+Even though humans are 99.9% similar in their DNA, they are very different when it comes to their gut microbiome.

 While your gut microbiome will look very different compared to the person walking by you on the street, it will look most similar to your mother's gut, followed by your siblings.5